-Instructions for removal or replacement of parts and adjustments referred to in this section of the manual are described in detail under "MAINTENANCE AND REPAIRS" on page 14.
+Instructions for removal or replacement of parts and adjustments referred to in this section of the manual are described.
+See "MAINTENANCE AND REPAIRS" on page 14.

 Satisfactory brake performance does not eliminate the need for routine brake testing and inspection as shown on the Periodic Service Schedule in Section A. Continued proper brake operation depends on periodic maintenance.